Bernie Tiede

 Bernhardt Tiede II (/ˈtiːd/; born August 2, 1958) is an American mortician who was convicted of the November 19, 1996 murder of his companion, wealthy 81-year-old widow Marjorie "Marge" Nugent, in Carthage, Texas.
 He was 38 at the time of the murder.

 These events are the subject of the critically acclaimed film Bernie (2011), a dark comedy directed by Richard Linklater and starring Jack Black as Tiede.
 The film attracted attention to Tiede's case, and new evidence was discovered.
 He was temporarily released on bail in 2014, pending a resentencing hearing.
 Despite the new evidence, Tiede was sentenced to 99 years to life.

+His case is also featured on the Season 3, Episode 7, titled "Millionairess Mortician", from the show Deadly Sins.